Skip to Content

 Not only were we planning to add far more pressure than our rig required (we thought, incorrectly, that the 120 PSI on the tire sidewall was the way to go), but little did we know that most gas stations don’t have an air compressor that can come close to filling large RV tires like ours.
 And that would have been true even if we hadn’t been planning to over-inflate them.

-Like the air pressure requirements on our first rig (and we do mean the correct settings), the tires on our current RV require far higher pressures than most gas station air compressors can supply.
+Like the air pressure requirements on our first rig (and we do mean the correct settings), the tires on second Class A RV, a diesel pusher, required far higher pressures than most gas station air compressors can supply.

-You might think this problem is unique to owners of big Class A diesel pushers like ours.
+You might think this problem is unique to owners of big Class A diesel pushers like the one we had before we bought our travel trailer.
 But one of our best friends has the exact same issue with her Class B Roadtrek, whose tires require up to 80 PSI.
 Just like our early experience, she drove to a local gas station and found that the compressor there didn’t stand a chance.
 Like us, she ended up letting air out!

 So, this is a very common issue, and it’s the reason why we (and our friend) carry a Viair portable air compressor.
-This way, wherever we are, we can take a COLD pressure reading using our digital tire pressure gauge, and inflate as needed without even moving the RV.
+(We can’t rave enough about the Viair 450P-RVS, by the way.)
+So, wherever we are, we can take a COLD pressure reading using our digital tire pressure gauge, and inflate as needed without even moving the RV.

 If you’re interested in carrying a digital tire pressure gauge, we’ve had this one for years and just love it.
-(We keep a second one in our toad’s glove compartment.)
+(When we had a toad, we kept a second one in its glove compartment.)

-• [ PATENTED ERGONOMIC DESIGN ] Angled head and rubber coated handle for easy gripping.
+• Angled head and rubber coated handle for easy gripping

 What Should I Do to Maintain My RV Tires?